U.S. Supreme Court overturns ban on bump stocks used in Las Vegas mass shooting

 Because of that 2022 decision, another gun related case is before the court this session that tests a federal law that prevents the possession of firearms by a person who is subject to a domestic violence protective order.
 A decision is expected this month.

-The post U.S. Supreme Court overturns ban on bump stocks used in Las Vegas mass shooting appeared first on South Dakota Searchlight.
+The post U.S. Supreme Court overturns ban on bump stocks used in Las Vegas mass shooting appeared first on Louisiana Illuminator.